Crackin aboot politics

 Although the number of people who could read and write was small, this trend established Scots as a language for political commentary and debate, a trend which really took off when the printing press arrived in the 16th century.
 However, the increasing dominance of the English language print market led many to have their Scots texts ‘Englished’ (as it was termed) for publication.
 More importantly when Scotland was joined in a political union with England in 1707, Scottish MPs then had to sit in a parliament in London and make their speeches in English so they could be understood by the English majority.
 Since that time people have continued to debate political matters in Scots, both in speech and writing, as, for example, in 19th century newspaper articles.
 But since the elite in Scotland had dislocated itself from the culture and language of the majority of Scots, it generally ignored debate in Scots (or Gaelic), either because it thought the language lacked formality and status or because it feared the distinct Scottish identity that was affirmed in using the language.

-In the menu below are several articles with PDF documents which explore Scots as a language for political discussion, or crack aboot politics, down through the last few centuries.
-In particular there is a focus on commentary about the changeable nature of Scotland’s ongoing relationship with England, and place in Europe, topics which are at the heart of the current referendum debate.
+In the menu on the left are several articles with PDF documents which explore Scots as a language for political discussion, or crack aboot politics, down through the last few centuries.
+In particular there is a focus on commentary about the changeable nature of Scotland’s ongoing relationship with England, and place in Europe, topics which are at the heart of the ongoing referendum debates.